amstfn/amstfn/README.md

-- 👋 Hi, I’m @amstfn
+- 👋 Hi!
+I’m Amir Sefidgar.
-- 👀 I’m interested in computers
+- I'm little curious to find out how it would be if I become a front-end developer!
-- 🌱 I’m currently learning php
+- 🌱currently learning css,html and js.
 - 📫 How to reach me amirshahanaqi@gmail.com

 <!---